lindsay-morel/MxAccl/README.md

 The **[MemryX Developer Hub](https://developer.memryx.com)** provides comprehensive documentation, tutorials, and examples to get you started quickly.

+The **[Runtime section](https://developer.memryx.com/runtime/index.html)** of the DevHub also has deeper details about this MxAccl library.

 ## Advanced Installation: Building from Source

 For advanced users who prefer to build the MxAccl library from source, follow these instructions:

+### Step 0: Install memx-drivers

+If you haven't already, install the MemryX drivers and runtime libraries by following the instructions in the [MemryX SDK Installation Guide](https://developer.memryx.com/get_started/install_software.html).

 ### Step 1: Clone the repository